Orangelop/zxwtips/README.md

 # zxwtips

 An advanced tool for zhixue.com.
-**IMPORTANT MESSAGE: Project closed due to the complex verification updates of zhixue.com, the repo will be archived and no longer avaliable.**
+**IMPORTANT MESSAGE: Project closed due to the complex verification updates of zhixue.com, and the repo will be archived and no longer avaliable.**

 ## Introduction